-- Inspect refrigeration equipment and cowling is intact and that all fasteners are present. - Inspect aluminum roof band, cornershell/roof band joints and exterior roof sealant is intact and reseal as needed. - Inspect all fiberglass areas: roof, doors, front wall, rear wall, sidewalls and cornershells for cracks, separation, or damage. - Inspect rain gutters are all intact and all fasteners are present. - Inspect all lighting, interior and exterior, camera and proximity sensors are working or aligned. - Inspect all electrical power connections for wear and service. - Check fenders, rubrail, bumper, storage boxes, mud flaps and splash guards for damage. - Inspect lift gate to be working properly, maintain per lift gate manufacturer's instructions. - Be sure decals and reflective markers are all intact.
+- Inspect refrigeration equipment and cowling to ensure it is intact and that all fasteners are present. - Inspect aluminum roof band, cornershell/roof band joints, and exterior roof sealant to ensure they are intact and reseal as needed. - Inspect all fiberglass areas: roof, doors, front wall, rear wall, sidewalls, and cornershells for cracks, separation, or damage. - Inspect rain gutters to ensure they are all intact and all fasteners are present. - Inspect all lighting, interior and exterior, camera, and proximity sensors to ensure they are working or aligned. - Inspect all electrical power connections for wear and service. - Check fenders, rub rail, bumper, storage boxes, mud flaps, and splash guards for damage. - Inspect lift gate to ensure it is working properly; maintain per lift gate manufacturer's instructions. - Be sure decals and reflective markers are all intact.

 TO REDUCE THE RISK OF SERIOUS PHYSICAL INJURY, NEVER REACH INTO THE CONDENSING UNIT WHILE THE SYSTEM IS PLUGGED INTO GRID POWER.
 ALWAYS DISCONNECT POW-ER SUPPLY WHEN SERVICING CON-DENSING UNIT.
-SERVICING OF THE CONDENSING UNIT IS ONLY TO BE CONDUCTED BY A CERTIFIED RE-FRIGERATION TECHNICIAN.
+SERVICING OF THE CONDENSING UNIT IS ONLY TO BE CONDUCTED BY A CERTIFIED REFRIG-ERATION TECHNICIAN.